lovebc/lovebc.github.io/_includes/publications.md

 <p>
 [ <a href="//biorxiv.org/content/early/2016/08/23/071076.full.pdf"> pdf </a> ]
- Guest, O.</b>, Love, B. C. (in prep).
+ Guest, O., Love, B.C. (in prep).
 What the Success of Brain Imaging Implies about the Neural Code.
  <br />
  Preprint: <a href="http://dx.doi.org/10.1101/071076">bioRxiv 071076</a>. doi: <a href="http://dx.doi.org/10.1101/071076">http://dx.doi.org/10.1101/071076</a>.
 </p>